Tiffolin/liri-node-app/README-Template.md

 # LIRI BOT

-The user can access various information (refercing the 3 APIs below) based on the type of commend they input.
-Bands in Town
-Spotify
-IMDB

-the use can access information based on the type of command they input
+Referencing 3 different API, the use can access information based on the type of command they input

 ## Getting Started